cyberfilth/Axes-Armour-Ale/README.md

 ### A low-fantasy, roguelike game

+##  This version has been superceded by the ASCII version at [ASCII Axe](https://github.com/cyberfilth/ASCII-axe).

 Alpha version, most features aren't implemented yet and what there is may change frequently.
 Currently there are the following features:
  - A randomly generated dungeon and a cave created using cellular automata
  - Each game is automatically saved when exiting and can be reloaded when continuing